North end of Ferry Street, Martinez, CA

 The shoreline park offers visitors a variety of experiences.
 There are group picnic areas, Baseball fields, bocce ball courts and soccer fields in the eastern section of the park, operated by the City of Martinez.
 The District operates the western section with its quiet open lawns, small family picnic areas, and ponds and creeks.
 Nearly three miles of trails offer peaceful walks through the marsh and along the shoreline.

 This quiet area of the park changes with the seasons.
 Its residents come and go, and there are subtle changes in color and mood.
 Enjoy this experience independently along the Pickleweed Trail, or walk with others on a naturalist-led excursion, when available.
 Dogs are not allowed in the marsh.

 During the riding season (May-September) the horse arena offers competition for youthful riders.
-The yearly schedule is available from the park office.
-Membership in the Tri-Cities Horsemen's Association is available in Family, Single and Junior categories.
+Membership in the Tri-Cities Horsemen’s Association is available in Family, Single, and Junior categories.
 Membership is open to all, and horse ownership is not required.
 There is a fee.
+See Calendar of Events.

 Bicycles are allowed on park trails.

 If you are age 16 or older, a California state fishing license and stamps are required to fish from shore.
-The fishery in Carquinez Strait offers striped bass, sturgeon, shark, some founder and catfish.
+The fishery in Carquinez Strait offers striped bass, sturgeon, shark, some flounder, and catfish.
 Licenses are available at the marina bait shop.
 No Park District fishing permit is required.

 The Martinez Marina has a boat repair yard and fuel dock, a bait shop, restaurant and bar, managed by the City of Martinez.
 There is a launching fee.
 For more information phone the marina at (925) 313-0942.